jonegil/gui-with-gio/teleprompter/01_setup.md

 Thanks from diving deeper!
 In this part we'll set up the app and get the structure in place.
 In [Chapter 2](02_user_input.md) we´ll deal with user input, while [Chapter 3](03_layout.md) lays the application out on screen.

-## Source code
+## Code

-In this setup chapter we'll walk through the following pieces.
+In this chapter we'll walk through the following pieces.

 1. Introduce new imports to handle user input
 1. Read the `.txt` file into a `[]string` slice